This year the Library Gardening Group is continuing to open the ‘Tradescant’s Retreat’ garden every 2nd Saturday each month, from 1.30 til about 4.00.

 The library is very near to Tradescant Road which was built on the location of the gardens of the John Tradescants’ house in Lambeth.

-We are also supported by the Garden Museum, who have provided us with compost, Tradescant Area Residents Association for transporting the compost, and the South London Master Gardeners who will provide on going coaching support.
+We have had funds from the New Covent Garden Market to buy plants, including some from the list of plants collected and brought to England by the Tradescants.
+We are also supported by the Garden Museum, who have provided us with compost, Tradescant Area Residents Association for transporting the compost, and the South London Master Gardeners who have provided coaching support.

 - Growing you own